 Further testing of two other sections of 6 in. pipe from the same HVAC condenser water expansion project, but from a different U.S. manufacturer, produced similar results with wall thickness dimensions consistently near 0.245 in. - precisely 12.5% under its ASTM specification and at the lowest limit of what is permitted by the ASTM code.

-In a further example immediately left, we measure a new 2 in. schedule 40 threaded pipe nipple having an ASTM A 53 factory wall thickness specification of 0.154 in.
+In another more critical example immediately left, we measure a new 2 in. schedule 40 threaded pipe nipple having an ASTM A 53 factory wall thickness specification of 0.154 in.
 However, ultrasonic testing shows a wide variance in wall thickness along its unthreaded center of between 0.133 in. and 0.142 in. - significantly lower that its ASTM specification by 13.6 %, and technically below its ASTM minimum allowable limit for installation.

 Similarly undersized 2 in. pipe nipples from the same lot were installed and placed into service - now having only 0.063 in. of usable wall before reaching the outer thread cut and a failure condition.